 For easy to follow instructions on how to make exquisite Sumatra espresso drinks see our detailed guide to Espresso Drink Recipes and also the How to make Lattes and Cappuccinos.
 Sumatran coffees are a great choice for a strong, punchy coffee drink, because of the intense flavors that shine through.
-You can find information on the neighbouring island of Borneos coffees here as well.
+You can find information on the neighboring island of Borneos coffees here as well.
 Also provided are some really helpful tips on Pulling A Perfect Espresso Shot.